 The cave is reached by a short walk down a set of 115 steps from the Remarkable Cave car park via the rugged Penguin Rocks.
 The walk brings you to an elevated viewing platform at the back of the cave.
 The roof of the cave, that would’ve been above you, had collapsed a long time ago, its debris dragged out to sea by the waves.

 So what is so remarkable about Remarkable cave?
+It’s not quite the Hastings Cave in the Far South of the state.
 Well, for one thing, you can see the shape of Tasmania in the cave’s opening to the sea, when you stand at a certain angle.

 Another interesting feature of the cave is that you can see two types of rock here – sandstone that forms the horizontal layers and the vertical dolerite columns that dominate much of the Tasman Peninsular’s coastline.
 Dolerite was pushed up to the surface from the earth’s mantle so while it is younger rock, it is deposited underneath the sandstone.